The Bankrate promise

 Usually, new car replacement insurance is only allowed if your car is less than a couple of years old or has under a certain amount of mileage (often 15,000, or roughly the average mileage that most people drive in a year).
 Some insurers also require you to carry collision and comprehensive coverage to have new car replacement insurance.

-This insurance generally costs about 5 percent of the amount of your total coverage, so if your policy costs $1,000 a year, the new car coverage portion would add about $50.
+This add-on generally costs about 5 percent of the amount of your total coverage, so if your policy costs $1,000 a year, the new car coverage portion may add about $50.

-Normally, your insurance would pay you the depreciated amount of your car if it’s totaled or stolen.
-But with new car replacement coverage, your check will be more: in fact, it should be enough for you to purchase the exact same car as the one you lost.
+Normally, your insurance would pay you the depreciated amount of your car if it’s totaled or stolen, but with new car replacement coverage, your payout will account for the value of a brand new version of your same make and model.
+It should be enough for you to purchase the exact same car as the one you lost.

 How does new car replacement insurance work?

-Let’s say you bought a new 2019 Honda Civic Sport for $22,000.
+Let’s say you bought a new 2020 Honda Accord for $29,000.
 You purchase new car replacement insurance.
 Six months later, you are T-boned at an intersection, and the insurance adjuster declares your car totaled.

-If you did not have new car replacement insurance, you would receive the depreciated market value for the car, which would be roughly $19,000 (minus your deductible).
-With your new car replacement coverage, however, you’ll receive a check closer to the $22K (again, minus your deductible) you paid for the car — enough to purchase another 2019 Honda Civic Sport.
+If you did not have new car replacement insurance, you would receive the depreciated market value for the car, which would be roughly $24,000 (minus your deductible).
+With your new car replacement coverage, however, you’ll receive a check closer to the $29k (again, minus your deductible) you paid for the car — enough to purchase another 2020 Honda Accord.

 Things to know about new car replacement insurance

-Before you purchase new car replacement insurance, you must know a few things about this coverage.
-Even when you are covered under this insurance, the following conditions still apply and could potentially make you ineligible if you do not meet them.
+If you are considering new car replacement or even if you are already covered under this add-on, the following conditions still apply and could potentially make you ineligible if you do not meet them.

 - You must have full coverage insurance: New car replacement is an optional feature that requires you to already have collision and comprehensive coverages in your policy.
 You cannot purchase new car replacement coverage with only minimum liability insurance.